 Types of Target Fields in Import Scenarios

 You perform mapping of an import scenario on the Mapping tab of the Import Scenarios (SM206025) form.
-For each target field on an MYOB Advanced form, you need to know the type of the target field and be sure the source field values have the appropriate format for the type, so that the system can insert the value of the field correctly.
+For each target field on an MYOB Acumatica form, you need to know the type of the target field and be sure the source field values have the appropriate format for the type, so that the system can insert the value of the field correctly.
 The type of the target field, which depends on the type of UI element that represents it on the form to which you are importing data, might be a text box of several types, a date picker, a check box, a drop-down list, a radio button, or an action or menu on the toolbar.
 Also, the target field might be on a dialog box or pop-up panel rather than on the form itself.

 Note: In most cases, it is clear which format of the value you need for the mapping.
-However, if you are not sure which format of the value you need, you can create one record manually in MYOB Advanced, specify the needed value of a field of this record, compose an export scenario, and export the value of this field.
+However, if you are not sure which format of the value you need, you can create one record manually in MYOB Acumatica, specify the needed value of a field of this record, compose an export scenario, and export the value of this field.
 Make sure the export scenario has output the value in the appropriate format.
 For more information on export scenarios, see Configuring Export Scenarios.

 Text Box with Text